 On the other hand, private student loans — and their eligibility requirements, interest rates, loan terms, benefits and drawbacks — can vary depending on the lender.
 Carefully research different companies’ policies and the fine print on their loan agreements before agreeing to take out a loan.

 Often, federal student loans are the best first choice for borrowers because of their standard terms and low barrier to entry.
-Even if you could get a lower rate with a private student loan, federal loans’ flexible repayment options and eligibility for federal repayment plans and forgiveness, cancellation, deferment and forbearance programs can make them a better option.
+Even if you could get a lower rate with a private student loan, flexible repayment options, deferment and forbearance programs and eligibility for federal forgiveness can make federal loans a better option.
 Private lenders may not offer or guarantee similar options.

 PART III: Federal student loan options

 A federal student loan is a loan that’s funded by the federal government.
 There are currently three types of federal student loans available to new borrowers through the William D. Ford Federal Direct Loan Program: direct subsidized loans, direct unsubsidized loans and direct PLUS loans.

 There are also direct consolidation loans, which allow borrowers to combine multiple federal student loans.
 Previous borrowers may also be repaying other federal student loans that are no longer available to new borrowers.

 All three types of federal student loans have the same basic eligibility requirements, including being enrolled at least half time or accepted into an eligible degree or certificate program.
 In addition, the application process always starts with the Free Application for Federal Student Aid (FAFSA).